stat545ubc-2023/collaborative-group3/README.md

 2. Open the RMarkdown files in RStudio
 3. Ensure you’ve installed tidyverse packages.
 If not installed, you can do this with install.packages(“tidyverse”) in the R console
 4. Click ‘knit’ to knit the document to an md file

+For Milestone 2, we added 2 new files to our repository: troubleshooting-2.md and troubleshooting-2.rmd, which make up the second troubleshooting assignment.
+For this assignment, we fixed the errors in R code and knit the final, corrected file into a .md file.